-'''

-<ComponentRef Id="MyLayoutTemplate" Primary="yes"/>

 </Feature>

-'''

-Then declare inside the <Directory></Directory> block tags of the plug-in dll a <Directory></Directory> block with the name attribute value equal to the name of the folder that you want to deploy with the plug-in dll ("LayoutTemplates" in this example).
-Add the file, here Well9\short.xml, inside the new <Directory> </Directory> block tags using the previously declared component id.
+Then declare inside the Cpirectoryblock with the name attribute value equal to the name of the folder that you want to deploy with the plug-in dll

+("LayoutTemplates" in this example).
+Add the file, here Well9_short.xml, inside the new Cpirectoryblock tags using the previously declared component id.